Mercedes' Wolff names Formula One return to China 'important moment'

 The F1 world was very different one last time out on the Shanghai International Circuit which also marked the 1,000th grand prix in the sport.

-The Briton has a record five victories overall on the course, and Shanghai was also the place where Mercedes got their first sucess since their return as a works team in 2010, from Nico Rosberg in 2012.
+The Briton has a record six victories overall on the course, and Shanghai was also the place where Mercedes got their first success since their return as a works team in 2010, from Nico Rosberg in 2012.

 But Wolff said that racing again in China was additional motivation for the team.